Rupununi: 20th century development

 Guyana is a developing country that lacks sustainable economic, environmental and investment growth.
 Exploiting the Rupununi's resources through corporate agriculture, mining and petroleum extraction are potential pathways that Guyana could undertake.
 Extant roads such as the one connecting the Rupununi and the state of Roraima are being upgraded to travel all the way to Georgetown.
 A bridge has also been constructed on the Guyana-Brazil border, that links Lethem (Guyana) to Bonfim (Brazil).
 This infrastructure will facilitate the transportation of goods throughout the area, however it poses a threat to the Rupununi's fragile eco-system.

 In order to formally protect the Rupununi's eco-system, NGO's and the Guyanese government have partnered up to attempt to enforce legislation to ban any prejudicial human activity towards the environment and wildlife in the Rupununi.

-Eco-tourism and adventure tourism
+Ecotourism and adventure tourism

-Eco-tourism in the Rupununi is an important part of Guyana's economy, especially for the local Amerindian people.
+Ecotourism in the Rupununi is an important part of Guyana's economy, especially for the local Amerindian people.
 There are many ranches and lodges such as the Karanambu Ranch, a protected area for giant otters and other endangered species in the Rupununi, started by Tiny McTurk (1927), that generate revenue from tourists visiting the Rupununi.
 Near to Karanambu is the ecolodge Caiman House, a social enterprise that drives revenue to a public library, raising the pass rate into secondary school from near-zero in 2005 to 86% in 2019.